mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 The sometimes-optional nature of whitespace may be somewhat unnerving, but shouldn't be.
 Well-spoken and written Orcish will include semantic whitespaces as a matter of course, there being such little harm in it.
 A spaz must follow any one-byte word, which is in effect a two-byte word where the second byte is either space or newline, but edge cases must work correctly: a valid letta, followed by a byte that isn't valid, followed in turn by a space, must parse as the single-letta word.
 So `D✣✣␠` drops the Unicode and becomes D-spaz.

+There is important resilience in this forward-only semantics.
+Forth words don't break silently, if they did, they'd leave the stack in a weird state.
+Orcish words do break silently, and they consume anything they were trying to parse.
+This probably leaves us in a bad way anyhow, unless the default action is to go back to work, which it often is.
+A function is both dependant upon and responsible for the input stream it consumes.

 ## Semantics

 ###Self Report